freifunk/projects.freifunk.net-contents/collections/_projects/retroshare.wall-plugin.md

 * get familiar with the Retroshare network
 * understand how GXS works.
 A white paper is available here: https://hal.inria.fr/hal-01617423
 * discuss possible options with the developers
+* we only recruit applicants who made relevants pull requests to the project before the selection period begins